Battle of Sokołowo Monument

-The Battle of Sokołowo Monument Pomnik bitwy pod Sokołowem is a monument commemorating the victims of the Battle of Sokołowo on May 2, 1848 during the Greater Poland Uprising.
-In the battle the forces of the Prussian led by Gen. A. Hirschfeld were against the Polish insurgents who were helped by local peasants and their leader was Ludwik Mierosławski.
-The victorious battle more than 300 insurgents were killed.
+The Battle of Sokołowo Monument (Pomnik bitwy pod Sokołowem) is a monument commemorating the victims of the Battle of Sokołowo on May 2, 1848 during the Greater Poland Uprising.

+In the battle, the Prussian forces led by Gen. A. Hirschfeld against Polish insurgents led by Ludwik Mierosławski.
+During the battle, more than 300 insurgents were killed.
 This event also marks the Song of 1848.
-The monument was built according to Cyprian Norwid's idea.
+Cyprian Norwid was responsible for the idea for the monument.

 Location

-Monument stays in Sokołowo village near trunk road 15 in Września's district, province wielkopolska.
+The monument is in Sokołowo, Września County near trunk road 15.

 History of the monument

-The monument was built in autumn in 1848.
-The dedication ceremony was held on November 23, 1848.
-In 1926, thanks to Count Mycielski the property was with stylized battle scythes.
+The monument was built in the fall of 1848.
+A dedication ceremony was held on November 23, 1848.
+In 1926, thanks to Count Mycielski the property was updated with stylized battle scythes.
 During the German occupation, the statue was destroyed by the Nazis.
 After the Second World War in 1945, the monument was reconstructed, and in 1961 the monument was placed on an eight-meter mound.
-In 1998 the monument was renovated and was celebrated the 150th anniversary of the Spring of Nations.
+In 1998, the monument was renovated alongside celebrations at the 150th anniversary of the Spring of Nations.